JamieBort/Learning-Directory/Git/commit_message/README.md

 # Commit Messages

-For all things related to Git Commit Messages
+- All things related to Git (GitHub ?) commit messages.

 ## Directories and Files